And the mystery continues.

 – July 04: Discussion among the casually convened panel of local biologists along the banks of the river Llano regarding possible vanishing causes.
 Conclusion: predatory nocturnal birds

 Fittingly, the “July 4th Llano River Symposium” was highlighted by a brilliant fireworks display!

-– July 05: Clean up crews in hazmet suits prepare to neutralize the porches
+– July 05: Clean up crew in hazmat suits prepare to neutralize the porches

 Oh, ok.
-Dressed in rubber boots, long sleeve shirt and jeans, surgical gloves, face mask, cap, I, by my lonesome, proceeded this morning to scrape mountains of bird doodoo from both porches.
-The more easterly porch was soon too hot to do more, but the other one also got a good scrubbing with hot, soapy vinegar-water from ceiling to floor.
+Dressed in rubber boots, long sleeve shirt and jeans, surgical gloves, face mask, cap, I, by my lonesome, proceeded this morning to scrape mountains of bird doo-doo from both porches.
+The more easterly porch was soon too hot to do more, but the other one got a good scrubbing with hot, soapy vinegar-water from ceiling to floor.
 No more birds, please, at least not that close to my windows.
 Baby bird snatchers are by no means limited to other birds or raccoons, for example.
-They also attract our local rattlers – not the company I’m looking for!
+Those hatchlings also attract our local rattlers – not the company I’m looking for!